axieinfinity/ronin-documentation/docs/apps/rns/manage.md

 ### Remove a primary name

 To remove your primary name, select the domain and click **Remove**.
 After you remove the name, RNS starts to display your Ronin address instead until you set another domain as primary.
+Any transactions sent to your previous primary name will resolve to the owner of the name at that time.

 ![remove](assets/manage/remove-primary.png)